Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Partial Derivatives for Gear's discretization

-Realizing such shortcoming, we refer to considering Gear's discretization order for developing the partial derivatives.
-As such, we differentiate the discretized system~\eqref{eq:discrete_NDEA_concat} with respect to $k_g$ in order to capture the full system dynamics.
-For $k_g=3$ the partial derivative can be written as~\eqref{eq:mu-NDAE-differentiation_kg}
+Based on such shortcoming, we consider the BDF discretization order for computing the partial derivatives.
+As such, we differentiate system~\eqref{eq:discrete_NDEA_concat} with respect to $k_g$ in order to capture the full system dynamics.
+For $k_g=3$, the partial derivative can be written as